Skip to content

 Overview

-Logging allows developers to insert messages when code is executed, these messages can be used to understand different issues in the backend code, such as errors, performance problems, etc.
+Logging allows developers to record messages during code execution.
+Use these messages to diagnose backend issues such as errors, warnings, and performance bottlenecks.

 Configuration

-Logging is configured using 3 log configuration files, depending on the scenario:
+Logging is configured using three main configuration files, depending on the scenario:

-• config/log4j2-web.xml: This configuration is used for the Web Application executed from a container such as Tomcat.
+• config/log4j2-web.xml: Configuration for the Web Application running in a container like Tomcat.

-• src-test/src/log4j2-test.xml: This configuration is used for JUnit tests and suites.
+• src-test/src/log4j2-test.xml: Configuration used specifically for JUnit tests and suites.

 File

-Typically log is redirected to a file.
-This file is determined by the <RollingFile> tag inside the <Appenders> section.
+By default, log output is redirected to a file.
+This is defined by the <RollingFile> tag inside the <Appenders> section.
 The defaults are:

 <RollingFile name="RollingFile" fileName="${logDir}/etendo.log"